Lil Karhola Wettergren

-Dagmar Sigbritt Lil Karhola Wettergren (1924–2008) was a Swedish entrepreneur.
-Her role in the creation (in the 1950s) of the paper diaper was noteworthy, as was her appointment as the first female board member in a Swedish public limited company, Husqvarna AB, in 1970.
+Dagmar Sigbritt Lil Karhola Wettergren (née Drangel; 20 May 1924 – 21 November 2008) was a Swedish entrepreneur.
+Her role in the creation of the paper diaper in the 1950s was noteworthy, as was her appointment as the first female board member in a Swedish public limited company, Husqvarna AB, in 1970.

 Biography

-Dagmar Drangel was born on 20 May 1924 as the third child (all daughters) of Hugo Drangel and May Gustafson.
+Lil Drangel was born on 20 May 1924 as the third child (all daughters) of Hugo Drangel and May Gustafson.
 She died on 21 November 2008 in Stockholm.
 In 1946 she married her co-student and lawyer Ola Wettergren (died in 1981), with whom she had four children.
 In 1981, she married Arvo Karhola, the vice president of the Finnish heavy manufacturer Tampella.
 The couple then settled in Helsinki.
 After her husband's death in 2003, she moved back to Sweden and Stockholm.